-One thing about it, however, drives me completely batty, so much so that I’ve considered swearing it off: the relationship between the servants and their employers.
+One thing about it, however, drives me completely batty, so much so that I’ve considered swearing it off: the relationship of the servants and their employers.

 As soon as I finished eating I had to clean the pans and the plates and knives and forks from our dinner and from Mrs W’s breakfast.
 The pans -- and as I’ve said there were loads of them -- were sprinkled with what looked like brick dust.
 I believe it was special sort of sand, and then you tipped a bit of vinegar in.
 You rubbed it with your hands till the pans were scoured out nicely.
 There were no detergents.